Llangarron, St Deinst church

 Even more interesting is the monument known as the Chrisom Child.
 This small carved figure set upon the south wall near the entrance was once thought to be intended to mark the grave of a young child.
 However, a new theory is that it is a Saxon memorial stone intended to commemorate the grave of a priest, or perhaps to mark the grave of St Deinst himself.

-The sculptured slab is almost 3 feet long and depicts a priest in a clerical gown with a knot at the waist.
+The sculptured slab is almost three feet long and depicts a priest in a clerical gown with a knot at the waist.
 The figure's hairstyle is Roman, as is his nose, suggesting the possibility of a Romano-British origin.
 The effigy appears to have been part of a larger slab that was cut down at some point in the past.

 There are several other very good monuments including that of William Gwillym (d 1608) on the east wall of the sanctuary and another on the south wall to Rowland Scudamore (d 1697).
 Look for a plaque commemorating Flight Lieutenant F. Jolly and Flying Officer W.D.
 Langworthy, DFC, who were killed in a flying accident at Llangarron on 7 January 1944.